rodolfo-marra/Terraform/README.md

     git pull remotename branchname

 Because pull performs a merge on the retrieved changes, you should ensure that your local work is committed before running the pull command.
 If you run into a merge conflict you cannot resolve, or if you decide to quit the merge, you can use git merge --abort to take the branch back to where it was in before you pulled.

+### CREATE LOCAL REPO AND PUSH TO REMOTE

+1. Open Git Bash.

+2. Change the current working directory to your local project.

+3. Initialize the local directory as a Git repository.

+    $ git init

+4. Add the files in your new local repository.
+This stages them for the first commit.

+    $ git add .
+    # Adds the files in the local repository and stages them for commit.
+To unstage a file, use 'git reset HEAD YOUR-FILE'.

+    $ git diff --cached --name-only --diff-filter=A
+    # List the added files which are not yet committed

+5. Commit the files that you've staged in your local repository.

+    $ git commit -m "First commit"
+    # Commits the tracked changes and prepares them to be pushed to a remote repository.
+To remove this commit and modify the file, use 'git reset --soft HEAD~1' and commit and add the file again.

+6. At the top of your GitHub repository's Quick Setup page, click to copy the remote repository URL.

+7. In the Command prompt, add the URL for the remote repository where your local repository will be pushed.

+    $ git remote add origin https://github.com/USERNAME/REPOSITORY.git
+    # Sets the new remote

+    $ git remote -v
+    # Verifies the new remote URL

+8. Push the changes in your local repository to GitHub.

+    $ git push origin master
+    # Pushes the changes in your local repository up to the remote repository you specified as t